robehickman/rrbackup/README.md

 ### Obfuscating the names of metadata files

-If you wish to obfuscate the names of the Remote manifest diffs, remote GC log and password salt file this can be done by adding the following to the configuration:
+If you wish to obfuscate the names of the remote manifest diffs, remote GC log and password salt file this can be done by adding the following to the configuration:

 ```json
 {